raganwald-deprecated/homoiconic/2009-08-29/returning.md

 This may seem obvious, but in my experience it is a subtle point that causes difficulty.
 Languages with referential transparency escape the confusion entirely, but OO languages like Ruby have this weird thing where we have to keep track of references and labels on references in our head.

 Here's something contrived to look a lot more like production code.
-Here's a contrived example without #returning:
+First, without #returning:

     def working_registered_person(params = {})
       person = Person.new(params.merge(:registered => true))